alnvdl/alnvdl.github.io/about.md

 <h2>About me</h2>

-I'm Allan Vidal, a researcher on computer networks and developer in Brazil.
+I'm Allan Vidal, a researcher on computer networks and a developer in Brazil.

 View my [GitHub profile](https://github.com/alnvdl).